 The Alabama HIPP Program is designed to save money for Medicaid families with high health care costs by eliminating most out-of-pocket medical expenses for qualifying Medicaid recipients.
 The program also helps Medicaid recipients by reimbursing a policyholder for the cost of health insurance provided by an employer or COBRA.
 In some cases, recipients may qualify to receive reimbursement for the cost of a family health insurance policy premium.

-Alabama Rare is a grassroots organization to unite Alabama around the rare disease population.
+Alabama Rare is a grassroots organization uniting Alabama around the rare disease population.
 It acts to bring support for individuals & families, educate the broader community, bring awareness to the population’s needs, and advocate for necessary change to improve healthcare delivery.
 It aims to celebrate what we have in our backyard, and collaborate with stakeholders to move rare disease delivery of care forward.

 Through leadership and service, the vision of Special Education Services (SES) is to foster positive educational outcomes for all students with special needs.